rfsmart-mvarley/my-test-template/iac/deploys/TEMP-LATE-web/README.md

 ## Overview

-Deploys L-TEMPLATE-web to an ECS cluster.
+Deploys TEMP-LATE-web to an ECS cluster.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements